 Spicy Avocado Pesto Pasta

-I propose that all grocery clear a place on the shelf right beside the Frank’s Hot Sauce for Spicy Avocado Pesto: you are going to want this stuff on everything.
+I propose that all grocery stores clear a place on the shelf right beside the Frank’s Hot Sauce for this spicy avocado pesto: you are going to want this stuff on everything.
+Especially, once you give this Spicy Avocado Pesto Pasta a try.

 Luxuriously creamy, lightly spiced, and packed with super foods avocado and arugula, this velvety green wonder sauce comes together in minutes and is lovely on everything from sandwiches to toast to pasta.
 I tossed ours with whole wheat noodles and plump cherry tomatoes for a bright, healthy dinner that was on the table in fewer than 20 minutes.